Bad Experience with John's Plumbing Company

-Here's an educated guess: John's Plumbing is not a small company and probably gets a price break on quantities.
-Since the eighteen-inchers aren't in great demand, he may choose to not buy those and buy larger quantities of others instead, maybe getting even further price breaks.
-Also, larger-diameter water heaters, being in greater demand and therefore manufactured in larger quantities, are probably lower in price.
+Having been in the home maintenance business, myself, eighteen years, here's an educated guess: John's Plumbing is not a small company and probably keeps water heaters in their own stock.
+Since the eighteen-inchers aren't in much demand, John's may choose to not buy those and buy larger quantities of others instead.
 Then there is the fact that if they installed a water heater they don't keep in stock at their own building, extra time and mileage would be spent in acquisition, maybe losing as much as a few hours.

 But none of that is a reason to lie to your customer.

 Disclaimers: Mr. and Mrs. C have no affiliation with this web page, to this point are unaware that it exists and have no influence over its content.
-John's plumbing Company of Birmingham abused the trust of Mr. and Mrs. C and I don't want this to happen to anyone else.
-This page is entirely put together, set up, owned and operated by Alex Ethridge, Sr. of Birmingham, Alabama as a warning to would-be John's Plumbing Company customers.
+John's plumbing Company of Birmingham abused the trust of Mr. and Mrs. C and I don't want that kind of abuse to be visited upon anyone else.
+This page is entirely owned and operated by Alex Ethridge, Sr. of Birmingham, Alabama as a warning to would-be John's Plumbing Company customers.